Skip to main content

 Using Reports

-Tax Summary
+Tax Report

-The Tax summary page enables you and your client to build and export reports that show their taxable business profit and totals by category, saving you both precious time at year end.
+On the Tax report page you can build and export reports that show taxable business profit and totals for SA103F categories, or SA105 categories for property businesses, saving you precious time at year end.

 When ready, you can export the report by clicking Export to CSV at the top left of the page.